glassroom/heinsen_attention/README.md

 ## Replicating Published Results

-The generative language model we use in our experiment is defined in the file [generative_language_model.py](generative_language_model.py).
-To replicate our results, train the model on 300B tokens from The Pile ([Gao et al, 2020](https://arxiv.org/abs/2101.00027)) with a conventional training setup (_e.g._, you can use [Karpathy's training script for nanoGPT2](https://github.com/karpathy/nanoGPT/blob/master/train.py) with minimal modifications).
+The generative language model we use in our experiments is defined in the file [generative_language_model.py](generative_language_model.py).
+To replicate our results, train the model on 300B tokens from The Pile ([Gao et al, 2020](https://arxiv.org/abs/2101.00027)) using a conventional setup: one-cycle lr schedule with warm-up, max lr 6e-4, min lr 6e-5 (e.g., you could use [this training script by Andrej Karpathy](https://github.com/karpathy/nanoGPT/blob/master/train.py) with minor modifications).
 For tokenization, we use [tiktoken](https://github.com/openai/tiktoken) with the 'gpt2' vocabulary.
 We would recommend at least an 8XA100 40GB for training hardware.

 ## Notes